timdiels/chicken_turtle_project/README.md

 To get a coverage report, run: `py.test --cov=$your_project_name --testmon-off`.
 If you forgot to add `--testmon-off`, run `rm .testmondata` to fix testmon.

+### Documenting

+Sphinx is used to generate documentation. `ct-mkproject` generates a `doc_src` directory containing the source of the documentation of the project.
+API doc is generated in `doc_src/api`. `index.rst` by default includes the API.
+The compiled html documentation is placed in `doc/`.

 ### Releasing to Python indices

 To release your project to a Python index (e.g. PyPI, devpi), use `ct-release`.